Planting Flowers That Deer Will Not Eat

 If you live in an area that’s heavily populated with deer, you know how difficult it can be to keep a garden.
 Living in Western Pennsylvania, deer are about as prevalent as people here, and they have become increasingly bold in their quest for food, coming up to front porches, walkways and even jumping fences to get at appetizing vegetation.
-Gardeners have had to get creative with deer spray, wire fences and other methods to keep the deer away.
-I have utilized several methods to keep the deer away, but the one that works best is planting flowers that they do not like to eat.
-Below are a list of flowers that I have planted in my garden over the last few years that have never been touched by the deer.
+Gardeners have had to get creative, using deer spray, wire fences and other methods to keep the deer away.
+I have utilized several methods to combat the deer problem in my area, but the one that works best is planting flowers that they do not like to eat.
+Below are a list of flowers that I have planted in my garden over the years that have never been touched by the deer (Sources: Better Homes and Gardens and University of Nebraska-Lincoln)

-- Wax Begonia – These shiny, pink flowers are nice but did not always do well in my yard due to being in the full sun.
-I’m not too thrilled with their dark green leaves either, but they are still better than a garden full of impatiens stems.
+These shiny, pink flowers are nice but did not always do well in my yard due to being in the full sun.
+They like a shadier spot.
+So, I help them along with plant food and natural fertilizers.
+They're no the prettiest or largest type of flower in my garden, but they are still better than a bed full of bald stems.

-2. Dusty Miller- These plants do not flower, but their snowy white color nicely accents other flowers.
+These plants do not flower, but their snowy white color nicely highlights other flowers.
 They don’t need much water to do well and can survive on super hot days.
+I've even had them survive the winter and continue to grow into the next spring.
+Some grow larger than others.
+Others tend to turn a shade of green rather than white, but their interesting leaf shape makes them nice in either size or color.

-3. Marigold – These are easy to find in most any place where flowers are sold.
+These are easy to find in most any place where flowers are sold.
 I like to buy the signet marigolds.
 They have longer petals, unlike the more common, frilly French marigolds.
 Plant them around the border of your vegetable garden to help keep the deer away.
+They don't like the smell, but don't use that as the only means of deterring deer away from your plants.

-4. Verbena – These tiny flowers don’t do as well in my garden, though they are said to do well with little water.
-Still, I can say that the deer did not touch them.
+These tiny flowers don’t do as well in my garden, though they are said to do better with little water.
+Still, I can say when I planted them, the deer did not touch them, and they make a pretty shade of purple.
 Many gardeners plant them in pots or hanging baskets.

-5. Geranium – Geraniums are another flower that are easy to find.
+Geraniums are another flower that are easy to find.
 I like to buy one to put in my flower pot in late spring.
 They have bold, pretty colors.
 Pull the petals off as they die, and they will continue to sprout new ones all summer.
+However, I have noticed in recent years that animals have been taking a bite out of them here or there.
+Maybe the taste is growing on them with so few options for a good meal in my yard.

-7. Dahlia – This is my favorite type of flower to plant.
+This is my favorite type of flower to plant.
 They are very colorful and grow wide and thick for me, filling in my garden bed.
 They stay in bloom through late summer and are the last of my flowers to die off.
+I especially like the dark red ones, though I plant a variety of colors, and they are the highlight of my flower bed.

 Other flowers you can plant in your yard that the deer will not eat: